xtekky/gpt4free/docs/pydantic_ai.md

   - For instance, if the model generates raw text or unstructured data, the `ToolSupportProvider` will convert this into the expected format (like `MyModel`), allowing the agent to process it as structured data.

-- **Model Initialization:** We initialize the agent with the `PollinationsAI:gpt-4o` model, which may not have a built-in API for returning structured outputs.
+- **Model Initialization:** We initialize the agent with the `PollinationsAI:openai` model, which may not have a built-in API for returning structured outputs.
 Instead, it relies on the `ToolSupportProvider` to format the output.

 - **Custom Result Model:** We define a custom Pydantic model (`MyModel`) to capture the expected output in a structured way (e.g., `city` and `country` fields).
 This helps ensure that even when the model doesn't support structured data, the agent can interpret and format it.